MayurAtPws/AWS_CICD_Code-Commit__Pipeline_Deploy_ECR_ECS_Fargate/README.md

 - Create a Aws Pipeine with all default settings choosing code commit as source and ecs deploment as deploy. mention the build stage also

+- make changes in the index.html to trigger the pipeline